-In this command line “format C: /fs.ntfs,” the letter “C” signifies which drive to be formatted.
+In this command line, “format C: /fs.ntfs,” the letter “C” signifies which drive to be formatted.
 If you are having a problem with the D Drive.
-Then, the code becomes “format D: /fs.ntfs” where D denotes the D Drive.
-This is the easiest yet accurate way through which you can simply formate your Storage Disks.
+Then, the code becomes “format D: /fs.ntfs,” where D denotes the D Drive.
+This is the easiest yet accurate way through which you can formate your Storage Disks.

 4. Removing Write Protection And Reformatting The Target Device

-In case your device is locked or password-protected, Windows is then unable to format your storage device directly.
+If your device is locked or password-protected, Windows is unable to format your storage device directly.
 As a result, you would at first need to unlock the device before starting the formatting process.
-No worries, it’s nothing like rocket science.
-In-fact, the steps are pretty much simple and not even time-consuming.
+But, no worries, it’s nothing like rocket science.
+The steps are pretty much simple and not even time-consuming.

 - Firstly, you need to connect the device to your PC.

-- Simply unlock and then remove the password from the particular device.
+- Unlock and then remove the password from the particular device.